Aviattic | AttKit006 Ansaldo A.1 "Balilla"

 The fuselage is in two parts; a large tub part and a separate decking.
 Interior framing is neatly cast into the tub.The wings are cast as three solid parts, with nice detail for the radiator in the upper wing, and very subtle, accurate, representations of wing rib strips.
 All flying surfaces are separate parts.
 The tailplane part includes a small portion of the upper end of the fuselage, vertical and horizontal stabilizers.
 Again, all flying surfaces are separate.

 The cowling panels are separate parts, cast in thin resin.
 The modeler is directed to sand off the thin raised areas inside them which will open the finely cast cooling vents.
 Machine guns and ammo chutes are also included, as well as interior bracing.

 The engine is a model in itself.
 It includes sixty-three resin parts, a length of wire, and many PE bits.

 The cockpit is also exquisitely detailed.
 The throttle quadrant alone comprises twelve PE parts.
 Plan on spending a few hours on this area, not to mention the required detail painting.
 Those who choose the presentation aircraft will be challenged with the special white and blue painted cockpits.

-Wheels have stainless steel PE provided for wire spokes.
+There are two options for the wheels.
+You can display them with covers or use the stainless steel PE provided to recreate wire spokes.
 Struts all have wire cores to help with strength and fitting.